ashutoshaay26/ashutoshaay26.github.io/_posts/2012-08-14-IIT-Madras-MS-(Computer Science)-Interview-Experience.md

 This journey has taught many life lessons.

 The evening of 28th may 2018, around 7:15 I randomly checked IIT M website and my name was in a list under HTRA category.
 A huge sense of relief !!
-Hard work of 4 years, blessings of family and God, luck all combined pays off.
+Hard wor, blessings of family and God, luck all combined pays off.
 The phase I was striving for is real now.
 In the end summing up my journey with the famous Batman trilogy dialogue, "'Why do we fall?
 So we can learn to pick ourselves up."

 "Don't Quit.
 While there's a life, there's a HOPE."